Georgetown Independent School District

 Georgetown Independent School District is a public school district based in Georgetown, Texas (USA).
 The district, covering 180.3 square miles, had 13,155 students as of 2023.

-In addition to Georgetown, the district serves the city of Weir as well as the communities of Serenada and Walburg.
+In addition to Georgetown, the district serves the city of Weir and the communities of Serenada and Walburg.

 In 2019, the school district received an accountability rating of "B" from the Texas Education Agency.

+Georgetown ISD School Board

+A Board of Trustees oversees Georgetown ISD.
+There are seven seats on this board, and they choose the Superintendent.
+The current superintendent is Dr. Devin Padavil.

 Schools

-Georgetown ISD has 3 high schools, 4 Middle schools, 11 Elementary Schools, and 4 alternate Campuses.
+Georgetown ISD has 3 high schools, 4 middle schools, 11 elementary schools, and 4 alternate campuses.